kraslav4ik/Key-Terms-Extraction/README.md

 * Removing punctuation and stop-words
 * Extracting only then nouns

-The most frequent words are shown in word-clouds (font-size depends on word importance)
+The most frequent words are shown in word-clouds (font-size depends on word importance: the bigger word is, the more important it is)

 Text/xml files should be placed in ./Key Terms Extraction/texts directory